 This garage is positioned at the historic junction of Watling Street and Wrotham Road.
-There was a turnpike here, and the Turnpike Inn (later Tollgate Motel) was built opposite - it's later closed in 2006.
+There was a turnpike here, and the Turnpike Inn (later Tollgate Motel) was built opposite - it later closed in 2006.

 The road was upgraded again in 2009, and it was moved south on to a new alignment.
 This meant the garage was now isolated on an old section of road, but it also meant traffic leaving the A2 in either direction could get to it via the improved junction.

 The site was built by American fuel giants Amoco.
-By the late 1980s, the site had been passed over to Linnco Ltd. who had introduced a 7-Eleven store to the site.
+By the late 1980s, the site had been passed over to Linnco Ltd, who had introduced a 7-Eleven store.
 By 1992, the site had been sold to Elf who planned to redevelop the forecourt.

 By 1997, the site had been sold to Petrol Hypermarkets Ltd, who owned the site under the Texaco brand.
-They renewed Elf's redevelopment plans but also submitted plans themselves to redevelop the site introducing a 'snack food' offering within the forecourt shop.
+They renewed Elf's redevelopment prosal but also submitted plans themselves to redevelop the site, introducing a 'snack food' offering within the forecourt shop.

-In late 1998, current site owner Simon Privett purchased the site who rebranded the site to BP and introduced a SPAR store to the site.
+Current site owner Simon Privett purchased the site in late 1998.
+They rebranded the site to BP and introduced a SPAR store.
 In the mid-2000s, the site featured a blimp attached to the forecourt building to promote it to passing traffic in the mid-2000s.